2018–19 TSG 1899 Hoffenheim season

-The 2018–19 TSG 1899 Hoffenheim season is the 120th season in the football club's history and 11th consecutive and overall season in the top flight of German football, the Bundesliga, having been promoted from the 2.
+The 2018–19 TSG 1899 Hoffenheim season was the 120th season in the football club's history and 11th consecutive and overall season in the top flight of German football, the Bundesliga, having been promoted from the 2.
 Bundesliga in 2008.
-In addition to the domestic league, 1899 Hoffenheim also are participating in this season's editions of the domestic cup, the DFB-Pokal, and the first-tier continental cup, the UEFA Champions League.
-This is the 11th season for Hoffenheim in the Wirsol Rhein-Neckar-Arena, located in Sinsheim, Baden-Württemberg, Germany.
-The season covers a period from 1 July 2018 to 30 June 2019.
+In addition to the domestic league, Hoffenheim also participated in this season's editions of the domestic cup, the DFB-Pokal, and the first-tier continental cup, the UEFA Champions League.
+This was the 11th season for Hoffenheim in the Wirsol Rhein-Neckar-Arena, located in Sinsheim, Baden-Württemberg, Germany.
+The season covered a period from 1 July 2018 to 30 June 2019.